 Customer Pathways Guide

 For many entrepreneurs, to create a detailed customer pathway can be a very revealing experience.
-And understanding how customers engage with your company can help founders identify areas where service can be improved, made more effcient, or made more appealing in order to attract new users and buyers.
+Understanding how customers engage with your company can help founders identify areas where service can be improved, made more efficient, or made more appealing in order to attract new users and buyers.

 Customer Pathways, as well as Customer Personas, are particularly important for young companies that are already trading.
 Founders often start with an idea of who they serve, but in reality, the customer base is very different.

 The Customer Pathway Canvas directs founders to examine the pathway their buyers follow, from the time they recognise a need to making a purchasing decision.
 Along the pathway, customers go through a series of six steps.
 Understanding the decisions customers make in each stage will help you as a founder tailor your messages to your customer and target them more effectively.

 Founders recognize that each customer persona may have a unique pathway from realising a need to purchasing.
 Hence, smart companies tailor their outreach and messaging to each unique customer persona as required.Find out more

 Customer Persona Guide